-Located up in the hills overlooking the city, the Santa Barbara Bowl is one of the most gorgeous and otherworldly venues in the world.
+Located up in the hills overlooking the city, the Santa Barbara Bowl is one of the most gorgeous concert venues in California.
 It’s large enough to attract big name artists, but small enough and constructed in a way that makes the shows feel intimate and private.

 From a little insight into the look and feel of the beloved music venue to a peak at its programming, this is our breakdown of what’s great about the Santa Barbara Bowl.

-The amphitheatre is high above the city, with a stage centered before a crowd that stretches up a hill, and overlooks a gorgeous treescape, the orange roofs of Santa Barbara’s old adobe buildings, and the Pacific Ocean beyond.
+The amphitheatre is high above the city, with a stage centered before a crowd that stretches up a hill, and overlooks a gorgeous treescape, the terracotta roofs of Santa Barbara’s old adobe buildings, and the Pacific Ocean beyond.
 During the sunlight, it’s simply breathtaking.
-As the night sky takes over, it provides an immersive place to enjoy the best musicians to come through Santa Barbara.
+And as the night sky takes over, it provides an immersive place to enjoy the best musicians to come through Santa Barbara.

 Every year, the Santa Barbara Bowl impresses with a number of great concerts.
 The spring and summer of 2018 kept that tradition alive with a number of fun and interesting performers.
 In May, for example, country music star Brad Paisley performed a concert with one of the great comedians of all time—Ellen DeGeneres.
 The spring also saw a funk-legend mashup with War performing alongside George Clinton and Parliament Funkadelic.
 Other big-name performers included David Byrne, Jack White, Alanis Morissette, and comic Jim Gaffigan.